GreydonDesu/DiscordBot/README.md

 # DiscordBot
-This will become a collection of Discord Bots I (may) code with varying purposes, functionality and features.
+This will become a collection of Discord bots I (may) develop with varying purposes, functionality and features.

 ## Author
 **Grey | GreydonDesu**